Columbus Fountain

-Columbus Fountain also known as the Columbus Memorial is a public artwork by American sculptor Lorado Taft, located at Union Station in Washington, D.C., United States.
-A centerpiece of Columbus Circle, Columbus Fountain serves as a tribute to the explorer Christopher Columbus.
+Columbus Fountain, also known as the Columbus Memorial, is a public artwork by American sculptor Lorado Taft, located at Union Station in Washington, D.C., United States.
+A centerpiece of Columbus Circle, Columbus Fountain serves as a tribute to the Italian explorer Christopher Columbus.
 The unveiling in 1912 was celebrated all over Washington, DC over the course of three days with parades, concerts and fireworks gathering tens of thousands of people from all over the world.

 Description

 Columbus Fountain is a semicircular double-basin fountain with a shaft (h.
 45 ft.) in the center.
 The front of the shaft bears a full-length portrait of Christopher Columbus (approx. h.
 15 ft.) wearing a mantle, staring forward with his hands folded in front of him.
 Beneath him is a ship prow that features a winged figurehead that represents the observation of discovery.
-A globe, representing the Western hemisphere, is on top of the shaft with four eagles on each corner connected by garland.
+A globe, representing the Western Hemisphere, is on top of the shaft with four eagles on each corner connected by garland.
 The left and right sides of the shaft have two male figures decorating them.
-The right side figure is an elderly man, representing the Old World, and on the left side is a figure of a Native American, representing the New World.
+The right side figure has an elderly man, representing the Old World, and the left side has a figure of a Native American, representing the New World.
 The back of the shaft has a low-relief medallion (approx. d.
 3 ft.) with images of Ferdinand & Isabella.
 Two lions (approx. h.
 5 ft.), placed away from the base, guard the left and right side of the fountain.

 The back of the shaft is inscribed: